Google AdSense Site down or unavailable problem solved for WordPress website

 Reasons for that AdSense Says, Site Down or Unavailable for WordPress

-1. Make sure you have submitted the sitemap in Google Search Console and your site is indexed in Google.
-If you have installed Yoast SEO plugin which automatically creates an XML sitemap for your site, you just have to submit the URL of sitemap (sitemap_index.xml) to Google Search Console.
+Sitemap: Make sure you have submitted the sitemap in Google Search Console and your site is indexed in Google.
+If you have installed the Yoast SEO plugin which automatically creates an XML sitemap for your site, you just have to submit the URL of sitemap (sitemap_index.xml) to Google Search Console.

-2. Make sure you have created a robots.txt file and inserted it to your site.
+robots.txt: Make sure you have created a robots.txt file and inserted it into your site.
 To check robots.txt, type robots.txt ahead of your site URL and hit enter button (e.g. – example.com/robots.txt).
 If you have not created it by yourself then you may find two or three lines of default robots.txt of WordPress.

-Below I have given a robots.txt which can be applied to any WordPress website.
-To insert it in your site, Go to WordPress dashboard, Click on SEO (Yoast SEO), Click on tools, Click on File editor, Copy this robots.txt and paste there and click on ‘Save changes to robots.txt’.
+robots.txt using Yoast: Below I have given a robots.txt that can be applied to any WordPress website.
+To insert it in your site, Go to the WordPress dashboard, Click on SEO (Yoast SEO), Click on tools, Click on File editor, Copy this robots.txt and paste there and click on ‘Save changes to robots.txt’.

 User-agent: * Disallow: /cgi-bin/ Disallow: /wp-admin/ Disallow: /index.php Disallow: /xmlrpc.php Disallow: /comments/feed/ Disallow: /archives/ Disallow: /preview/ Disallow: /author Disallow: /refer Disallow: /linkout/ Disallow: /profiles/ Disallow: /search User-agent: Mediapartners-Google* Allow: / User-agent: Googlebot-Image Allow: /wp-content/uploads/ User-agent: Googlebot-Mobile Allow: / User-agent: Adsbot-Google Allow: / Sitemap: https://www.example.com/sitemap_index.xml

-3. Don’t forget to replace example.com by your domain name in the above-given robots.txt.
+Don’t forget to replace example.com with your domain name in the above-given robots.txt.

-4. This is also very important that your site MUST automatically redirect from http (http://example.com) To https (https://example.com or https://www.example.com) when it is searched on Google.
+The most important: This is also very important that your site MUST automatically redirect from HTTP (http://example.com) To HTTPS (https://example.com or https://www.example.com).
 This is very important for AdSense approval.

-If you have still any problem feel free to write down in the comment section below, I will reply to you as soon as possible.
+If you have still any problem feel free to write down in the comment section below.